 Vulnerable to Inflammation

 Various digestive disorders are due to inflammation in the gut.
-These include irritable bowel syndrome (IBS), Crohn’s, and ulcerative colitis.
-Often, an immune response triggers bouts of inflammation because the person ate or drank something that the body did not like or recognize.
+These disorders include irritable bowel syndrome6 (IBS), Crohn’s disease, and ulcerative colitis.
+Often, an immune response triggers bouts of inflammation because you ate or drank something that your body did not like or recognize.6

 The immune system is also closely linked to sleep.
-When a person is sleep-deprived, the immune system creates an excess of pro-inflammatory cytokines, resulting in even more inflammation.
-If this sounds like a chicken and egg type of scenario, it’s because it is.
+When a person is sleep-deprived, the immune system creates an excess of pro-inflammatory cytokines7, resulting in even more inflammation.
+This inflammation can exacerbate gut issues like IBS, Crohn’s disease, and ulcerative colitis.

 Crave More Sugary Foods

-Have you ever noticed that you feel hungrier when you’re deprived of shuteye?
+Have you ever noticed that you feel hungrier when you’re deprived of sleep?
 It’s not all in your head.
-This biological response has been proven.
+This biological response9 has been proven.

-The reason for this is that insufficient rest results in a hormonal imbalance.
-The hormone ghrelin, which makes you hungry, becomes more prevalent than the hormone leptin, which signals fullness.
-When you also consider that lack of sleep affects judgment, that extra trip to the vending machine after lunch to grab a Snickers all of a sudden makes sense.
+The reason that you’re hungrier when sleep-deprived is that insufficient sleep results in a hormonal imbalance.9 The hormone ghrelin, which makes you hungry, becomes more prevalent than the hormone leptin, which signals fullness.9 When you also consider that lack of sleep affects judgment and decision-making10, it makes sense that you’d be craving more sugary foods for an immediate boost of energy.

 Predisposed to Stress

-When people don’t get enough shuteye, they may feel more stressed, especially if the reason they tossed and turned all night was due to anxiety.
-However, the more stressed you are, the more you throw off your digestive system.
+When people don’t get enough sleep, they are likely to experience more stress11.
+Unfortunately, the more stressed you are, the more you throw off your digestive system.

-The reason is that when you’re experiencing stress, your body is in “fight or flight” mode.
-Most of the blood and your energy resources are being diverted to your limbs and certain parts of your brain.
+When you are stressed or anxious, your body is in “fight-or-flight12” mode, meaning that your body is using its sympathetic nervous system, which Harvard Health describes as the body’s “gas pedal.”
+Most of the blood and your energy resources are being diverted to your limbs and certain parts of your brain when using the sympathetic nervous system.
 Digestion literally stops, resulting in constipation or diarrhea.

 Read More: How To Cope With Stress and Sleep